vascoII/zend-composer/README.md

-# zend-composer-jwt
+# zend-composer
-Zend 1.x using composer and Json Web Token
+Zend 1.x using composer

 # Using composer for zendframework1 in vendor folder :
 - Using the zf tool: